zricethezav/sample-api/README.md

 I would opt for AWS and make use of their Elastic Beanstalk service. https://docs.travis-ci.com/user/deployment/elasticbeanstalk/ gives a light walk through on how that process would go.
 Test coverage is ~90%.
 The remaining ~10% untested code is in `func main()` which is responsible for spinning up the server and defining routes.
+One final note is that I recognize the popularity of port 8080 and if this were an actual service being deployed somewhere I would change the default port and add the option to configure the port either by passing in an argument or by loading up a yaml config file.